ACastillo5/TeamLunaNoteNest/README.md

         - Once running, to see new database items, press 'Refresh' at top right of window
 - To populate database
     - In the terminal run: `npx nodemon populateDatabase.js`
-    - **EDIT 5/4:** running this file is no longer necessary-- users and files should already exist within the database, **running it may conflict with recent changes.** This file is kept inside the project for the sake of archival but should not need to be run.